 The USENET newsgroup comp.lang.lisp is related to Common Lisp.
 You may wish to read its current FAQ, or its older FAQ.

-To report bugs, you may use Trac.
-Due to spam, you will need to get a login to be able to submit bugs.
+To report bugs, you may use CMUCL Issues.
+Due to spam, you will need to get an account to be able to submit bugs.
 Sorry about that.
 Alternatively, please feel free to submit bug reports to the mailing lists.
-However, bug reports won't get lost if you submit them to Trac.
+However, bug reports won't get lost if you submit them to the issue tracker.